Three steps to your...

 Poison Ivy Is Common and Pervasive in New England

-Poison ivy grows anywhere and can be a free-standing shrub, a rope-like vine on a tree or a trailing vine along the ground.
+Poison ivy grows anywhere and can be a free-standing shrub , a rope-like vine on a tree or a trailing vine along the ground.
 It has three leaflets attached to the same smooth stem.
+Two leaflets are opposite each other and may/may not be mirror images.
+The third attaches with a short stem.
 They are sometimes a glossy, bright green but may be dull, any shade of green, and sometimes reddish or brownish green.
-It’s shape and color are moving targets from the the common 2-4” slightly longer than wide, with or without “teeth” or “lobed” leaves to long and narrow and up to 8-9” in length.
+It’s shape and color are moving targets from the the common 2-4” slightly longer than wide, with or without “teeth” or “lobed” leaves to long, narrow.
+Occassionally up to 8-9” in length.
 Poison ivy is one of the first plants to show fall colors, beautiful yellows and reds.

 Share by: